neam/docker-stack/stacks/neam/debian-php-nginx.database/stack/README.md

     echo 'export PATH=$PATH:~/.docker-stack/cli' >> ~/.bash_profile
     source ~/.bash_profile

+If you already have docker-stack installed, you can update it by running:

+    cd ~/.docker-stack
+    git pull

 Enter your project directory (can be an empty directory in case you simply want to try out the stack):

     mkdir myapp